 Last year, the California Legislature passed and Governor Brown signed into law SB415, the California Voter Participation Rights Act (CVPRA).
 The CVPRA became effective on January 1, 2016.
 This new law requires a local educational agency to hold an election on a statewide election date if holding an election on a non-concurrent date has previously resulted in a significant decrease in voter turnout.
 Because the voter turnout for the 2015 election was less than 75% of the average turnout for the 2014, 2012, 2010, and 2008 elections, the Rowland Unified School District is required to consolidate its elections with statewide elections.
 The next election will take place in November of 2018.
 (Adopted by Board of Education 12/13/16).

-Lynne Ebenkamp, President
+Lynne Ebenkamp, Member

-Cary C. Chen, Vice President
+Cary C. Chen, President

 Functions of the Board